kubernetes/minikube/site/content/en/docs/commands/cache.md

 ---
 title: "cache"
 description: >
-  Add, delete, or push a local image into minikube
+  Add, delete, or reload an added local image into minikube
 ---

 ## minikube cache

-Add, delete, or push a local image into minikube
+Add, delete, or reload an added local image into minikube

 ### Synopsis

-Add, delete, or push a local image into minikube
+Add, delete, or reload an added local image into minikube

 ### Options inherited from parent commands